bytesoftio/use-async/readme.md

 A convenient hook to deal with async operations inside React components.

-## Usage

-### useAsync
+## useAsync

 Function `useAsync` takes any other function that returns anything that can be *awaited* and returns its result as soon as the promise resolves.
 You also get some useful things like a `loading` indicator, the possible `error` that might have been thrown / or occurred through rejection and a `retry` function to rerun the async procedure.

 ```tsx
 import React from "react"